Let me say this first, because it really matters: procrastination isn’t laziness.

 - Building confidence and momentum before you take action

-The brain responds as if this is real practice.
+Your brain doesn’t actually know the difference between what’s real and what’s imagined vividly.
+It responds as if this is real practice.
 With repetition, the new response starts to become the default — and taking action begins to feel more natural.

 Things that help in the moment